 - hypersensitivity to the ups and downs of progesterone or

 - a premenstrual histamine or mast cell reaction.

-The solution is to support GABA with magnesium and vitamin B6 and take steps to reduce histamine.
-Read The Role of Histamine and Mast Cells in PMS and PMDD.
+The solution is to support GABA with magnesium, vitamin B6, and glycine, and to take steps to reduce histamine.
+Read The role of histamine and mast cells in PMS and PMDD.

-👉 Tip: Progesterone is good for sleep because it converts to a sedating neurosteroid called allopregnanolone or ALLO which soothes the GABA receptors in the brain.
-When progesterone is high (just after ovulation), sleep is deeper with more “sleep spindles” (brain waves that indicate the onset of deep sleep).
-When progesterone is low or non-existent (such as on hormonal birth control), sleep is shallower and less restorative with fewer sleep spindles.
+How does progesterone affect sleep?
+Progesterone is good for sleep because it converts to a sedating neurosteroid called allopregnanolone or ALLO which soothes the GABA receptors in the brain.
+When progesterone is high such as just after ovulation, sleep is deeper with more “sleep spindles” or brain waves that indicate the onset of deep sleep.
+When progesterone is low or non-existent such as on hormonal birth control, sleep is shallower and less restorative with fewer sleep spindles.

-Perimenopausal sleep problems are caused by the great progesterone crash that happens in our forties.
-We lose progesterone years before we lose estrogen and that results in a recalibration of the brain and stress response (adrenal) system.
+Perimenopausal sleep problems are caused by losing progesterone which results in a recalibration of the brain and stress response system.
 Perimenopause can also be a time of mast cell activation or high histamine, which further worsens sleep.

-The solution is to reduce alcohol (to lower histamine) and to take magnesium and progesterone (Prometrium) capsules (to stabilize the nervous system).
-Read Rescue Prescription for Perimenopause.
+The solution is to reduce alcohol to lower histamine and to take magnesium and progesterone to stabilise the nervous system.
+Read Rescue prescription for perimenopause.

 Menopausal sleep problems are caused by the lack of both progesterone and estrogen.
 Estrogen deficiency causes sleep maintenance insomnia, which means waking at 2 or 3 am and is the single most distressing symptom of menopause.

 The solution is to reduce or quit alcohol and to take magnesium, progesterone capsules, and possibly a transdermal estradiol patch like Estradot.